Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Vertex Arrival in Bipartite Graphs

-where $\opt$ is the weight of an optimal matching in $\mathcal{G}.$ \end{restatable} \begin{ProofSketch} Truthfulness is immediate: on arrival, the unmatched items are offered to the buyer for prices determined independently of the buyer's values, and she is assigned one that is maximizing her utility.
+\begin{theorem} For the problem of finding a maximum-weight matching in a bipartite graph $\mathcal{G}$ in the online vertex arrival model, \Cref{AlgoT} is truthful and $16$-competitive in expectation, i.e., $ 16 \cdot \EXP{w(M)} \geq \EXP{\opt}$, where $\opt$ is the weight of an optimal matching in $\mathcal{G}.$ \end{theorem} \begin{proof} Truthfulness is immediate: on arrival, the unmatched items are offered to the buyer for prices determined independently of the buyer's values, and she is assigned one that is maximizing her utility.
 By misreporting, her utility can therefore only become worse.

-The competitive analysis of the \cref{AlgoT} follows directly from the analysis of our algorithm for the matching problem on general graphs with edge-arrivals, \cref{AlgoOn}, since that analysis holds for any (adversarial) edge arrival order.
-See \cref{sec:appendix} for additional details. \end{ProofSketch}
+The competitive analysis of the \Cref{AlgoT} follows closely that of our algorithm for the matching problem on general graphs with edge-arrivals, \Cref{AlgoOn}.
+Let $\Eprime$ be the set of {\em price-feasible} edges, namely, $\Eprime$ contains any edge $e = \{b,i\}$ such that $r_e \geq \max\{p_b, p_i\}$.
+Note that, given both in \Cref{AlgoOn} and in \Cref{AlgoT} the prices are computed in the exact same way (via the greedy matching solution using the $S$), $\Eprime$ has the exactly the same meaning in both algorithms.
+Further, note that $\bigcup_{i \in I} F(i) \subseteq \Eprime$, and that the arrival order, be it edge-arrival or vertex-arrival, has no influence whatsoever on the computation of set $\Eprime$.